exadel-inc/esl/src/modules/esl-utils/README.md

 - ### Async

+  - #### [Aggregate](./async/aggregate.ts) - throttle function decorator with aggregation.
+    Limit decorated function call to one, with aggregated list of call's argument.
+Decorated function call happens when the timeout is passed from the first call in the group.

   - #### [Debounce](./async/debounce.ts) - debounce function decorator.
     Debouncing is a pattern commonly used for rate limiting function calls with a timeout.